 Speaker, Annual Securities Law Institute of the Chicago Bar Association, March 2000, discussing recent developments under the Securities Act of 1933 and delivering a presentation entitled "Traps for the Unwary in the Administration of Directed Share Programs"

-Recognized in the 2012–2015 editions of The Legal 500 U.S. in Capital Markets: High-Yield Debt Offerings as an attorney with a "growing reputation."
+Recognized in the 2012–2016 and 2020 editions of The Legal 500 U.S. in Capital Markets: High-Yield Offerings as an attorney with a "growing reputation."
 In 2015, clients noted that Jim is "very pleasant to work with."